Adam McCann, Financial Writer

-The major bank with the lowest interest rate for a personal loan is Barclays, at 5.74%.
-Other notable banks with low personal loan rates include HSBC (5.99%) and PNC (5.99%).
-Some smaller banks across the country may also offer personal loans with similarly low rates.
+The major bank with the lowest interest rate for a personal loan is Barclays, at 4.99%.
+Other notable banks with low personal loan rates include PNC (5.99%) and American Express (6.98%), and some smaller banks across the country may also offer personal loans with similarly low rates.

 Of the largest banks in the country that offer personal loans, those listed above have the lowest interest rates.
 A few other banks with personal loans have slightly higher minimum rates.
-For example, Wells Fargo’s APRs start at 7.24%.
-Others have minimum APRs that are significantly higher; USAA’s personal loan APRs start at 9.49%.
+For example, Fifth Third Bank’s APRs start at 8.24% and TD Bank’s APRs start at 8.99%.

 If you use WalletHub’s free pre-qualification tool, you can see which major lenders are likely to approve you and what rates you might qualify for.

 It’s also good to note that banks aren’t the only place to get personal loans.
 Credit unions and online lenders are options, too.
 Each type of lender has its own advantages and disadvantages.

 Did we answer your question?